LogtalkDotOrg/logtalk3/scripts/embedding/lvm/NOTES.md

 The following scripts are provided:

 - `lvm_logtalk_pl.sh`
+	Bash shell script for POSIX systems
+- `lvm_logtalk_pl.ps1`
+	PowerShell script for Windows systems

-	creates a `logtalk.pl` file with the Logtalk compiler and runtime and an optional `application.pl` file for an application
+Both scripts create a `logtalk.pl` file with the Logtalk compiler and runtime and an optional `application.pl` file for an application.

 Usage
 -----